Crent99/crent-regex-simplified/crent_regex.md

 Bracket expressions offer a compact way to specify a set of characters that can be matched at a specific position in the regular expression.
 They are useful for defining patterns where certain characters can vary while still adhering to a general structure.

 ### The OR Operator

+`?`: The question mark in `(https?:\/\/)?` indicates that the preceding element, `s?`, can appear zero or one time.
+This effectively makes the 's' in 'https' optional, allowing the expression to match both 'http://' and 'https://'.

+So, in this regex, the question mark `?` serves as an OR operator, enabling the expression to match URLs with or without the 's' in 'https'.

 ### Flags